MyNameIsTrez/tiny-allocationless-json-parser-in-c/README.md

 ## Simpler version

-If you don't need to have several JSON files open at the same, you can use the [structless branch](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/structless).
-Its `json_init()` can't fail, and it's 400 lines of code, rather than 437:
+If you don't need to have several JSON files open at the same, you can use the [structless branch](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/structless):

 ```c
 int main() {